25 Cheap & Free Things To Do In Seattle For First Timers

 What to Expect:

-• Tractor Tavern: Located in Ballard, Tractor Tavern offers live music of all genres, from country to indie pop.
-It’s been around for over two decades and is well-known for its best selection of live local and national rock, pop, alt-folk, and blues in town.
+• Tractor Tavern: Located in Ballard, Tractor Tavern has been showcasing live music for over two decades, featuring genres from country to indie pop, and is known for its top selection of local and national rock, pop, alt-folk, and blues.

-• The Royal Room: The Royal Room is a favorite spot for jazz and blue lovers.
-It features live music by local artists with no cover charge on Thursday to Monday nights and has an old-school jazz feel with comfortable wooden interiors and banquettes.
-There is a wide range of crafted cocktails and snacks too, making it ideal for any date night!
+• The Royal Room: The Royal Room is a top spot for jazz and blues enthusiasts, offering live local music with no cover charge from Thursday to Monday.
+Its old-school jazz ambiance, wooden interiors, and crafted cocktails make it a perfect date night destination!

 14. Watch Boats at Ballard Locks and Fish Ladder